andy-ngo/SYSC3303_L4_G10/Project_Iteration1/README.md

 Breakdown of Responsibilities:
 Ali Fahd:
  - Created the FloorRequest and FloorSubsystem

-Andy Ngo
+Andy Ngo:
-: - Created the Elevator and Elevator_Motor
+- Created the Elevator and Elevator_Motor

 Karim Mahrous:
  - UML of Class and Sequence Diagram

 Scharara Islam
 - Created Scheduler class and edited by Ali Fahd
 - README